 - Authenticity: Having real experience with a topic will validate an influencer’s thought leadership.
 Why?
-Because an audience then knows it’s based in truth.
-Showing some evidence of an influencer’s real personality also helps to differentiate and make them more approachable.
+Because an audience knows it’s based in truth.
+Showing an influencer’s authentic personality also helps to differentiate and make them more approachable.

-- Trust: The above elements combine to build trust over time.
-Audiences will begin to trust influencers whom they know that they can depend on to consistently provide content and opinions that deliver real value.
-Establishing transparency also helps build trust, such as indicating when a brand is paying an influencer to review its products, or disclosing that the influencer works for a specific company whose services they’ll be discussing regularly.
+- Trust: The above influencer traits combine to build trust over time.
+Audiences will begin to trust influencers whom they know they can depend on to consistently provide content and opinions that deliver real value.
+Establishing transparency also helps build trust.
+For example, a brand can indicate when it is paying an influencer to review products or disclose that the influencer works for a specific company whose services they’ll be discussing regularly.

 While these characteristics are not a magic formula for developing influence, they play a significant part in building an audience.
 Marketers should consider these factors when evaluating influencers to work with.
 Or better yet, they should incorporate them into their own brand marketing.